 |Blair Gifford, PhD

-, Professor of International Health Management in the Business School and the Colorado School of Public Health
+, Professor of International Health Management in the Business School, University of Colorado Denver and the Colorado School of Public Health, University of Colorado Anschutz Medical Campus

 Dr. Gifford founded the Center for Global Health and Global Health Connections, a not-for-profit that provides global health opportunities for middle and high school students.
 Also, he is co-founder of a new organization, Professors Beyond Borders (Fulbright), and was a Fulbright/New Century Scholar for 2009-10.